top of page

 RELEASE

-LUCIANO LEÃES – BUILDING BRIDGES BETWEEN R&B / NEW ORLEANS PIANO AND LATIN AMERICA
+LUCIANO LEÃES – BUILDING BRIDGES BETWEEN R&B /

-Luciano Leães has established himself as one of the foremost representatives of R&B and New Orleans piano in Brazil and Latin America.
-The prestigious New Orleans Jazz Museum has acknowledged his significance, stating:
+Brazilian pianist prepares to release Fessta Brasilis, a new album recorded with New Orleans greats, while touring internationally and being recognized by the New Orleans Jazz Museum as one of the leading representatives of New Orleans Piano.Luciano Leães has established himself as one of the foremost representatives of R&B and New Orleans piano in Brazil and Latin America.
+The prestigious New Orleans Jazz Museum has acknowledged his significance, stating:"Luciano Leães is the leading representative of New Orleans piano in Brazil and perhaps in Latin America."

-With nearly 30 years of career, the pianist, composer, and arranger has shared the stage with legends such as Carey Bell, Hubert Sumlin, Tony Coleman, James "Boogaloo" Bolden and Annika Chambers.
+With nearly 30 years of career, the pianist, composer, and arranger has shared the stage with legends such as Carey Bell, Hubert Sumlin, Tony Coleman, James "Boogaloo" Bolden, and Annika Chambers.
 His unique style blends the traditions of blues and jazz with South American rhythms, creating an authentic musical identity that resonates with audiences worldwide.

 Ron Levy, an award-winning pianist and producer who has played alongside B.B.
 King and Albert King, once declared: